ved93/book-summaries/writing_that_works.md

 4. Involve the audience.
 5. Finish Strong
    - Close with a summary and a strong restatement of your proposition or recommendation.
 For major presentations, look for memorable, dramatic close.

+**Sppeches that make a point**
+Most people have terrible time knowing where to begin in writing a speech.
+The answer is not to hunt for a great opening.
+Not to ask around for the latest joke.
+The place is to think about who is in your audience and decide what you want to say to them.
+Decide what single point you want them to take away.
+Then start writing.
+You can put down anything that gets you into what you want to talk about, no matter how clumsy it seems.
+There's time to polish it later.
+The point is to get rolling.
+Immerse yourself in your subject long before you write.
+Read about it, make notes of lines that might be used, illustrative stories, items in the news that bear upon it.
+All will help you settle on a theme.
+The next step is a broad outline, with three or four major points and examples or subpointsunder each.
+In writing a speech, it helps to think about addressing one individual rather than a faceless audience.
+Another tricks that often works : Cross out first several paragraphs.
+You will often find your opening line halfway down the first page.

+1. Frame the subject/Title with a point of view:
+   - Your title shoudl reflkect your point of view.
+Ideas that you believe in make good speeches.
+Tom peters(search of excellence) advises not to accept any topic that you dont feel strongly about.
+An audience's biggest turn on is the speaker's obvious enthusiasm.
+2. Start fast
+   - Start with that single point you want your audience to take away
+3. Write your speech to be spoken: Think of it as conversation with a friend
+4. Leave them thinking
+5. Making it sound easy:
+   - The only way to do this is to *rehearse*.
+Rehearse what you have to say over and over until you know it almost by heart.
+The better you know your speech , the more spontaneous you will sound.
+And the more confident.Great presenters and speakers make it all sound so easy and so natural that one assumes it just pours out of them.
+IT ALMOST NEVER DOES.

+### Chapter 7: Plans and reports that make things happen